MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 The recommended approach is to download the content from external websites and upload it to the Community Training instance.

-In case, content on the external website is not owned by the organization or cannot be downloaded then you can paste the content URL as a lesson in the platform.
+In case the content on the external website is not owned by the organization or cannot be downloaded, then you can paste the content URL as a lesson in the platform.
 The content will then be accessible to learners as follows:

 1. If the content is hosted on a video-sharing platform like YouTube and Vimeo, learners will be able to view the content inline similar to the uploaded content.
 However, learners will not be able to download this content and administrators will not be able to track consumption as the lesson will be marked as completed as soon as the learner opens the lesson.